After Abraham passed the test of the Akeidah, the Binding of Isaac, an angel informed him:

-|“God states: I have sworn by My Essence, since you performed this act and did not withhold your only son, I will bless you greatly and increase your descendants like the stars of the sky and the sand on the seashore.
-Your descendants shall possess their enemies’ gate.
+“This is what God says: I have sworn by My Essence, since you performed this act and did not withhold your only son, I will bless you greatly and increase your descendants like the stars of the sky and the sand on the seashore.
+Your descendants will possess their enemies’ gate.
 And all the nations of the world will be blessed through your descendants.”
 (Gen. 22:16-18)

-This blessing appears to be self-contradictory.
-On the one hand, Abraham’s descendants will be victorious over their enemies - “Your offspring shall possess their enemies’ gate.”
-On the other hand, his descendants will be valued and appreciated by the entire world — “All the nations will be blessed through your descendants.”
+This blessing appears to contradict itself.
+On the one hand, Abraham is promised that his descendants will be victorious over their enemies: “Your offspring will possess their enemies’ gate.”
+On the other hand, his descendants will be prized and cherished by other peoples: “All the nations of the world will be blessed through your descendants.”

 “Do not lay your hand on the boy.
 Do not do anything to him.
 For now I know that you fear God.”
 (Gen. 22:12)

 Why were there two messages from God?

-“As he performed each stage of offering [the ram], Abraham prayed: ‘May it be Your will that this should be deemed as if it were being done to my son: as if my son were slaughtered, as if his blood were sprinkled, as if my son were flayed, as if he were burnt and reduced to ashes.'”
+“As he performed each stage of offering [the ram], Abraham prayed: ‘May it be Your will that this act should be considered as if it was done to my son: as if my son was slaughtered, as if his blood was sprinkled, as if my son was flayed, as if he was burnt and reduced to ashes.'”
 (Rashi, based on Tanchuma Shelach 14)

 After Abraham offered the ram in place of his son, a second angel appeared.
-Abraham’s inner devotion had been expressed also in the realm of deed.
+Abraham’s inner devotion had been expressed also in the realm of action.
 Now, the angel informed Abraham, his blessing was no longer limited to himself, to his own inner spiritual world, but extended to all future generations of his descendants.
 Abraham had succeeded in revealing his inner holiness in the physical realm.
-The angel emphasized that Abraham had realized his love for God in deed and action — “since you performed this act.”
+The angel emphasized that Abraham had realized his love for God in deed and action, “since you performed this act.”

 (Adapted from Olat Re’iyah vol. I, pp. 94-96)